linode/docs/docs/guides/development/python/how-to-use-for-while-loops-in-python/index.md

 Earlier releases of Python often order dictionary entries differently.
 {{< /note >}}

-The following example demonstrates how to loop through a dictionary named `citystates`.
-In this dictionary, the key is the name of the city while the value is the name of the state.
+The following example demonstrates how to loop through a Dictionary named `citystates`.
+In this Dictionary, the key is the name of the city while the value is the name of the state.
 More specifically, `city` contains the name of the city, and `citystates[city]` contains the name of the corresponding state.
 The code block prints both variables.
-Because the dictionary contains four entries, the `for` loop iterates four times.
+Because the Dictionary contains four entries, the `for` loop iterates four times.

 {{< file "loop_dict.py" python >}}
 citystates = {'Chicago' : 'Illinois', 'Detroit' : 'Michigan', 'New York' : 'New York', 'Miami' : 'Florida'}